Anatol Vieru

-Anatol Vieru ([anaˈtol viˈeru]; 8 June 1926 – 8 October 1998) was a Romanian-Jewish music theoretician, pedagogue, and composer.
+Anatol Vieru ([anaˈtol viˈeru]; 8 June 1926 – 8 October 1998) was a Romanian music theoretician, pedagogue, and composer.
 A pupil of Aram Khachaturian, he composed seven symphonies, eight string quartets, concertos, and chamber music.
-He also wrote three operas: Iona (1976), Praznicul Calicilor (1981), and Telegrame, Tema si Variatiuni (1983).
+He also wrote three operas: Iona (1976), Praznicul Calicilor (1981), and Telegrame, Temă și Variațiuni (1983).
 He was awarded the Herder Prize in 1986.

-He was the father of pianist, writer, and mathematician Andrei Vieru.
+Biography

+Vieru was born in Iași.
+He married in 1954 Nina Shutikova, with who he had one son and one daughter; his son is the pianist, writer, and mathematician Andrei Vieru.
+He was a conductor at the Bucharest National Theatre from 1947 to 1950, when he became editor of the Muzica magazine.
+He died in Bucharest at age 72.